taw00/dashcore-rpm/README.md

     $ cd ~/rpmbuild/SPECS
     $ rpmbuild -ba dash.spec # or whatever the specfile name is

 Wait 30+ minutes for it to complete and the build process will list the RPMS that were created at the end of the terminal window output.
-Those RPMs will be these...
+The binary RPMs will be saved in the _~/rpmbuild/RPMS/_ directory and a newly minted source RPM will land in the _~/rpmbuild/RPMS/_ directory.
+The binary RPMs will be these...

 * **dash** -- The dash-qt wallet and full node
 * **dash-utils** -- dash-cli, a utility to communicate with and control a Dash server via its RPC protocol, and dash-tx, a utility to create custom Dash transactions.